juliasklodowska/is218003final/Usability_Testing.md

 **First Task**: Join the rewards program

 * As in the first design, described looking at the hero section , seeing the image and buttons and now clicking “join our family”  or “join now” where it brings him to the same sign up page where he inputs name, email, and password and then clicks accept terms and conditions and “signup”
   * **Frustration**: When first looking at the hero section, it is a bit boring and doesn’t reel him in that much.
 It lacks some inspiration and umph.
+    * **Fix**:  Reel the customer in by stating: “Home in Every Sip - Free Drink Upon Joining!”
   * **Frustration**: He also stated the frustration of when clicking “sign up” on the sign up page, he did not know whether the information went through because there was no confirmation.
     * **Fix**: Same fix as stated in Session 3
 * Also saw the “Join Now” button on the homepage navigation bar where it brings him to the same sign up page